jenssegers/laravel-mongodb-lite/README.md

 Model
 -----

-The model is a more flexible way to access the collection object.
-You can use all standard MongoCollection operations here as well.
+A model offers a more flexible way to access a collection.

 	use Jenssegers\MongodbLite\Model as Eloquent;